Skip to content

 AdjustPdifference

-On the \(\Delta p, \Delta p'\) vs. time plot (bottom-right),
+On the \(\Delta p, \Delta p'\) vs. time plot (bottom-right):

 Bourdet Derivative and Weighted Central Difference give you the additional option to modify the smoothing window as a log cycle fraction or a step size respectively.
+Both these methods are higher in accuracy compared to simply using the Central Difference with a fixed step size.

 ChooseDerPCalculation

-Toggle the switch 'Use Pressure Integral' in the plot to recalculate the pressure as an integral and recompute the derivative based on the derivative function selected above.
+Use the integral icon ('Plot Integral') in the plot options to recalculate the pressure as an integral and recompute the derivative based on the derivative function selected above.
+You can also use the LOWESS filter toggle with an appropriate smoothing window in log cycles to smooth noisy pressure data.

 LeveragePIntegral

-Next, on the Chow Pressure Group plot, move the horizontal dashed line to track the CPG values after POP date.
-You can also adjust it by entering a value for CPG fit.
+• You can also adjust it by entering a value for CPG fit.

 AdjustCPG